theNewDynamic/coosbay-1/site/content/blog/2018-04-10-where-can-i-find-bbq-brews-and-smokin-hot-tunes-this-memorial-day-weekend.md

 image: "/img/BBQ Blues Mill Casino blog-695x322.jpg"

 ---
-Is there better way to celebrate the beginning of summer than 3 days of lip-smackin' BBQ, incredible brews and smokin' hot tunes on Oregon's Adventure Coast?
+Is there a better way to celebrate the beginning of summer than 3 days of lip-smackin' BBQ, incredible brews and smokin' hot tunes on Oregon's Adventure Coast?
 We think not.
 The Mill Casino • Hotel & RV Park is once again hosting their popular [BBQ, Blues & Brews on the Bay](https://www.themillcasino.com/bbq-event/) this Memorial Day Weekend (May 24 - May 26, 2019).

 Coming up on the 8th year, BBQ, Blues & Brews on the Bay has grown to be one of The Mill’s most well attended signature events.
 Whether you’re a grill master or just love to eat, this event is for you.
 This[ Kansas City Barbecue Society ](https://www.kcbs.us/)sanctioned BBQ competition is by far one of our favorite annual events happening on Oregon's South Coast!